 What is Hallucinogens Addiction?

 Hallucinogens are a diverse group of drugs that alter one’s thoughts, feelings, and awareness of one’s surroundings and environment.
-Hallucinogen drugs fall into three different categories — psychedelics, dissociatives, and deliriants — and cause people to experience hallucinations or images and sensations that appear to be real, but aren’t.
+Hallucinogen drugs fall into three categories — psychedelics, dissociatives, and deliriants — and can cause people to experience hallucinations, images, and sensations that appear to be real, but aren’t.
 The most popular types of hallucinogens are Ayahuasca, DMT, LSD, PCP, Salvia, Peyote, and DXM.

-Hallucinogens interfere with a number of brain chemicals that regulate normal bodily processes such as appetite, muscle control, and sexual behavior, along with one’s emotions, learning, and memory.
-Over time, fluctuations in these brain chemicals can lead to problems with weight loss, speech disorders, and depression, and increase the risk for suicidal ideation and suicide.
-Long-term hallucinogen use can also lead to flashbacks, persistent psychosis, and other serious conditions that cause death.
+Hallucinogens interfere with a number of brain chemicals that regulate normal bodily processes such as appetite, muscle control, and sexual behavior.
+It can also impact one’s emotions, learning, and memory.
+Over time, fluctuations in these brain chemicals can lead to problems with weight loss, speech disorders, and depression, and may increase the risk for suicidal ideation.
+Long-term hallucinogen use can also lead to flashbacks, persistent psychosis, and other serious conditions that may cause death.

-Though very few hallucinogens carry the risk for physical dependence, nearly all of them can cause severe side effects when abused and can lead to psychological addiction and death.
-Hallucinogen addiction can be safely treated using therapies aimed at helping patients overcome psychological symptoms of hallucinogen abuse, though drug detox may be used in some instances to relieve certain physical withdrawal symptoms.
+Though very few hallucinogens carry the risk of physical dependence, nearly all of them can cause severe side effects when misused and can lead to psychological addiction.
+Hallucinogen addiction can be safely treated using therapies aimed at helping patients overcome psychological symptoms of hallucinogen misuse, though drug detox may be used in some instances to relieve certain physical withdrawal symptoms.

-Many hallucinogens including LSD, peyote, and psilocybin are Schedule I substances, while salvia is not scheduled at all.
-However, any hallucinogen can cause severe side effects when abused, and increase one’s risk for dependence, addiction, and death.
+Many hallucinogens like LSD, peyote, and psilocybin are Schedule I substances, while others, such as salvia, are not classified substances.
+However, any hallucinogen can cause severe side effects when misused, and increase one’s risk for dependence, addiction, and death.

-While the effects of hallucinogens can often be enjoyable, many individuals experience adverse reactions, also known as a bad trip.
-It is tough to predict whether or not a person will experience this type of negative, and they can be extremely severe, sometimes causing
+While the effects of hallucinogens can often be enjoyable, many individuals experience adverse reactions, commonly known as a “bad trip”.
+It is tough to predict whether or not a person will experience this type of negative reaction.
+Adverse reactions can include:

 Hallucinogens affect the brain and body in a number of ways.
-The effects of these drugs can begin anywhere within 20 and 90 minutes of use, and usually, last between six and 12 hours.
-Salvia produces the most short-lived effects, which appear in under one minute and last fewer than 30 minutes.
-The majority of side effects caused by hallucinogens are psychological, but some of these drugs can cause dilated pupils along with an increased heart rate and blood pressure.
+The effects of these drugs can begin anywhere between 20 and 90 minutes of use, and can usually last between six and 12 hours.
+Salvia produces the most short-lived effects, which usually appear in under one minute, and typically lasts fewer than 30 minutes.
+The majority of symptoms caused by hallucinogens are psychological, but some of these drugs can cause physiological symptoms such as dilated pupils, increased heart rate, and increased blood pressure.